 CAP attends meetings of the Compensation Committee, as requested, and is available to communicate with the committee chairman between meetings; however, the Compensation Committee makes all decisions regarding compensation matters that are discussed with CAP.
 At no time has the Compensation Committee directed CAP to perform services in any particular manner or using any particular methodology.

 CAP does not provide any consulting advice to SIGA outside of the scope of employee and director compensation.
-During 2014, services performed by CAP for the Compensation Committee included:
+During 2015, CAP performed a competitive evaluation of total compensation for executives.